im8kapps/jake-cozza-dj-services/README.md

 ### Updating Contact Information

-Edit the contact details in:
-- `index.html` (lines ~325-330)
+Edit the contact details in `index.html` (lines ~325-330) and update the Netlify form notification recipients if the destination email changes.
-- `lib/email.js` (phone numbers in templates)
-- Environment variables for email addresses

 ### Adding New Services